JavaScript is required

 • payment of a 3-month redeployment period in lieu.

-Affected Employees whose Application is accepted by the employer at this stage will be restricted from re-employment, either directly or through a labour hire agency, or from receiving a fee for service from a VPS employer for a period of 18 months.
+Affected Employees whose Application is accepted by the Employer at this stage will be restricted from re-employment, either directly or through a labour hire agency, or from receiving a fee for service from a VPS Employer for a period of 18 months.
 This restriction does not preclude re-employment in the broader Victorian public sector.

-If you are an affected employee who is currently in a role no longer required by the employer and who is not matched to a role in the new structure and you choose not to make an Application or your employer does not accept your Application, you’ll be invited to express interest in filling vacant roles within the new structure.
+will be invited to express interest in filling vacant roles within the new structure.
 Employees must actively participate in the EOI process.
 Employees who fail to actively participate in the EOI process may be precluded for expressing interest in an Immediate Separation Package in step 4 below.

 Step 4 - Commence EOI for vacant roles in the new structure

-Where after following the Application process in step 3 above the savings ask of the employer remains unmet, then the employer will run a EOI process to fill vacant unmatched roles within the new structure.
+Where after following the Application process in step 3 above the savings ask of the Employer remains unmet, then the Employer will run a EOI process to fill vacant unmatched roles within the new structure.

 For Affected Employees who are successful through the EOI process to fill a vacant role in the new structure